HannahMidd/README-Generator/README.md

 ## Installation

-To install necessary dependencies, run the following command:
+To install necessary dependencies / get started, run the following command:

-N/A
+node index.js

 ## Usage

-Explanation
+Once running command "node index.js", you will prompted to answer questions related to the ReadMe file.
+Answers will then be pushed into your ReadMe file.

+Feel free to check out [this video walkthrough](https://drive.google.com/file/d/1R_pueC3LoXyOCgowTs5wH6POpie3PObl/view) of how to utilize the ReadMe Generator.

 ## License